 But if you are strapped for cash and cannot afford expensive rings some couples opt to use cheaper token rings as a symbol.
 Later on, they will usually purchase a more permanent ring.

-If you are interested in having a courthouse wedding and eloping you can find out everything you need to know about the rules in your state at your county clerk’s office or even at your city or state’s official website.
+If you are interested in having a courthouse wedding and eloping you can find out everything you need to know (see also: Planning An Elopement In Vegas: Everything You Need To Know)about the rules in your state at your county clerk’s office or even at your city or state’s official website.

 So, before you head down and tie the know, make sure that you do your research and find out everything you might need to know.
 On the same website, you can even find out how much it will cost to get married at the courthouse.